-Orders for support made by the Supreme Court, Family Court or Supreme Court (Family Division) are automatically registered with the Maintenance Enforcement Program (MEP).
+Registering the agreement also means you have access to the Maintenance Enforcement Program MEP for help collecting child and spousal support.
 Visit the Nova Scotia Maintenance Enforcement Program website at mep.novascotia.ca/ for more information.

 Is it a good idea to have a separation agreement?